batect/batect/ROADMAP.md

   doesn't correctly overwrite previous updates
   * this is fixed if the console is not resized while batect is running, still need to handle the case where the console is resized while batect is running
 * ensure prerequisite order is respected, even with multiple dependencies
-* if logging is enabled with --log-file=~/Desktop/log.json, ~ isn't expanded correctly (works correctly when specified as --log-file ~/Desktop/log.json due to shell expansion)

 ### Other
 * replace factories with references to constructors